Guy Fawkes Night: Tyre Raids, Bonfire Battles and the Worst Guy Ever

 Before health and safety, before helicopter parenting, there was Guy Fawkes Night in 1960s Swansea.

 If Christmas was for families and Easter was for church, then Guy Fawkes Night was for absolute, unrepentant mayhem.
-It wasn't just about fireworks — it was warfare.
+It wasn't about fireworks so much as warfare.
 A turf war waged with stolen tyres and matches, a weeks-long campaign to out-burn, out-steal, and outwit the neighbouring gangs in the sacred quest to build the biggest bonfire in Port Tennant.

 We were feral.
-And we were proud of it.
+We were proud of it.

 Operation Bonfire

-Of course, everyone knew where everyone else was stashing their hoard.
+Everyone knew where everyone else was stashing their hoard, obviously.
 Bonfire espionage was a constant threat.

-If you discovered a rival gang's stash, you faced a delicious choice: steal what you could carry, or burn the rest on the spot, preferably with theatrical flair.
+Find a rival gang's stash and you faced a delicious choice: steal what you could carry, or burn the rest on the spot, preferably with theatrical flair.
 Revenge was swift and merciless.
-Our store would be hit, we'd retaliate, and inevitably the fire brigade would get dragged into the smoldering aftermath.
+Our store would get hit, we'd retaliate, and the fire brigade would inevitably get dragged into the smouldering aftermath.

 A Lesson in Engineering (and Petty Theft)